 Before teaching, Chap was on Young Life staff for 15 years as an area and regional director; and for the last 27 years while a seminary professor, Chap has served in a variety of roles in the church and as a consulting producer for a reality television production company.
 Chap and Dee, a LMFT (www.healingreins.com) have three grown children, three granddaughters and live in Newport Beach, CA.

 Chap Clark, PhD, is lead pastor at St Andrews Presbyterian Church in Newport Beach, CA.

 PhD, University of Denver

 Areas of Expertise, Research, Writing, and Teaching:

-Church and parachurch leadership, culture, marriage and parenting, adolescent and emerging adult development, teamwork, and spiritual formation.
+Church and parachurch leadership, culture, parenting, adolescent and emerging adult development, teamwork, and spiritual formation.